collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

 ### Pushing and Pulling to Keeping Your Local Clone and GitHub Repo in Sync

+Here are the generic commands for pushing and pulling.

 If you are pushing, you need to have write permission to the branch.
 The remote can be represented by a <remote-name> or a remote URL